aiguy110/mj_pdf_reader/README.md

 - [x] Made the already unholy code further from cleanliness.
 (I went along with style, it really needs to be refactored)
 - [x] Forked and changed android-pdf-viewer library to achieve some of the above modifications.
 - [x] Added TextView that will be visible only when scrolling, so you can see the page number while scrolling.
+- [x] Removed deprecated PreferenceActivity and replaced it with AndroidX Preference library and rewrote the entire thin in Kotlin.

 ## Project status
 I made this mainly for myself, and I am happy with its current state.
 I don't think I will give it a lot of attention.